Denmark National Football Team Logo

 In the medallion’s center, a red velvet background features a white abbreviation and elements of heraldic colors and leaves.
 The combination of white and red reflects the colors of Denmark’s national flag.

-The emblem highlights the players’ love for football and their country, signifying the nobility and bravery of the athletes and the beauty of the game that distinguishes the team.
+The emblem highlights the players’ love for football and their country, signifying the athletes’ nobility and bravery, and the beauty of the game that distinguishes the team.

 1979 – 1984

-In the early 1970s, Denmark stepped towards professional football by signing a sponsorship contract and hiring a professional coach for the national team.
+In the early 1970s, Denmark took a step towards professional football by signing a sponsorship contract and hiring a professional coach for the national team.
 The logo reflected this modernization and contemporary approach.

 1984 – today